 Example 1

-Let's see a simple example when both x and y are of same type.
+Let's examine a basic scenario where both variables x and y are of identical data type.

 #include <iostream>